DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: System Design and Implementation

 \subsubsection{IMU-based Pitch Angle Check}

-Simultaneously with ingestive episode detection, the pitch angle was calculated from tri-axial acceleration data ($a_x, a_y, a_z$) as $pitch = arctan(a_x/\sqrt{a_y^2+a_z^2})$.
-When the pitch angle exceeded a threshold ($pitch_{th}=5$, indicating the user tilting their head forward), egocentric images were captured at 10fps for three seconds after a behavior transition, ensuring the meal was fully captured (\figurename{~\ref{fig:image-cap}}).
+Simultaneously with ingestive episode detection, we employ a pitch angle check as a practical filter to ensure the egocentric camera is physically pointed at the meal during image capture.
+The pitch angle was calculated from tri-axial acceleration data ($a_x, a_y, a_z$) as $pitch = arctan(a_x/\sqrt{a_y^2+a_z^2})$, where a value exceeding a threshold ($pitch_{th}=5$) indicated a state of being tilted forward.
+The pitch angle check helps increase the comprehensiveness of the meal capture while also avoiding the capture of the surrounding environment, which benefits privacy.
+Our image capture is then triggered by a dual-condition logic as illustrated in \figurename{~\ref{fig:image-cap}}: images are captured at 10fps for three seconds only when (1) a behavior transition is detected (i.e., from non-ingestive to ingestive, or vice-versa), and (2) the user's head is in this downward-tilted state.
 This approach allowed the system to capture a series of images throughout the meal, including dishes added midway.

 Although users may tilt their heads back while drinking, capturing beverages from this angle in egocentric images is challenging.
 By focusing on images captured when users tilted their heads downward, beverages and other meal components were recorded more effectively.